VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

 ### Limitations
 - This pipeline currently supports only pairwise comparisons.
 Support for more complex designs with multiple comparisons with covariates and contrast matrices will be added in future versions.
 This is a limitation for experiments with more than two conditions.
-- The pipeline works best with merged count matrices generated from pipelines like [`nf-core's rnaseq Nextflow pipeline`](https://nf-co.re/rnaseq).
-While the script is being developed to handle count data from any source, users may need to pre-format their count matrices accordingly.
-Specifically, the matrix should have a `protein_id` column, with subsequent columns containing raw counts for each sample.

 ### Utilizing IPA